newhavenrb/conferences/Frustration-Driven-Development.md

         * Dependency injection can be a better choice sometimes...
         * Do the right thing (fork, pull request, etc.)
     * Demeter
         * "Don't play with your friend's privates"
         * Loose coupling generally a good thing
         * Long lines = bad sign
     * Don't be too clever
         * "Be a hero in private, play nice with others"
     * Be conventional
         * Don't get too far away from RESTful controllers, etc
         * Make meaningful names, not just combinations of words you already use
+    * Do what you care about
+        * **Damien Katz:** worked on CouchDB, got laid off (had to sell house, etc), kept working on CouchDB, and it worked out...  worked on what he believes in.
 ## Discussion

 * TATFT...
 Aren't there times that it doesn't make sense to test?
 (Isn't that one of the things Kent Beck says?)  - _@benjaminoakes_